floragj/PaketoOnboarding/README.md

-# Task 0: Introduction and The Application Image
+# Task 1: Paketo Artifacts overview

 Welcome to the Paketo Buildpacks tutorial.

-This repository consists of a set of branches,
+This repository consists of a couple of branches,
 Each branch has a particular task designed to familiarize you with the Paketo Buildpacks project.